sgothel/jogl/make/README-zip-bundles.txt

 -------------------------------------------------------

-This software is licensed by Sun Microsystems, as specified in the LICENSE-JOGL-@VERSION@.txt file.
+This software is licensed by Sun Microsystems, as specified in the LICENSE.txt file.
 You must use this software in accordance with the terms under which the code is licensed.